ctom2/ctom2/README.md

 # Hi, I'm [Tomáš Chobola](https://chobola.ai) 👋

-I'm a final-year PhD candidate at Helmholtz Munich & TU Munich, specializing in efficient machine learning and computer vision for biomedical imaging.
+I'm a final-year **PhD candidate** at *Helmholtz Munich & TU Munich*, specializing in efficient machine learning and computer vision for biomedical imaging.

 My research focuses on building compute-efficient models (like **zero-shot** and **one-shot learning**) that perform in **data-scarce environments**.
 I have a proven record in the full research lifecycle, from initial concept to **first-author publication at A\* conferences** (ECCV, ICCV, AAAI, MICCAI) and to deployed, production-ready solutions.